 By shedding light on the “unspeakable” assassinations of the 1960’s, the Project raises questions about what is happening now, in terms of similarly covert, often criminal activities on the part of rogue elements within the U.S. government, the military, the intelligence/national security agencies, and their corporate allies (think Wikileaks revelations, recent NSA revelations, etc.) Thus, the Project has the potential to bolster current demands for governmental and corporate openness, transparency, and democratic accountability—a likely prerequisite for effectively addressing the multiple social, political, and environmental crises we face.

-Recent revelations about illegal NSA spying, covert U.S. military actions in foreign countries around the world, the undermining of basic civil and human rights and Constitutional protections, and the enormous behind-the-scenes influence of giant corporations regarding government actions and policies have led many people to question whether a quiet coup d’etat by the ‘National Security State’ and their corporate allies has taken place.
+Revelations about data leaks and spying, covert U.S. military actions in foreign countries around the world, the undermining of basic civil and human rights and Constitutional protections, and the enormous behind-the-scenes influence of giant corporations regarding government actions and policies have led many people to question whether a quiet coup d’etat by the ‘National Security State’ and their corporate allies has taken place.
 Many suspect that our country is being run by an informal and largely invisible ‘Shadow Government’ that is beyond the reach of our citizens and their elected representatives, and thus of any real democratic accountability.
-Former U.S. President Jimmy Carter recently stated, “America does not at the moment have a functioning democracy.”
+Former U.S. President Jimmy Carter stated in July, 2013: “America does not at the moment have a functioning democracy.”
 See related readings.

 Starting in November 2013, the U.S. began a five-year period covering the 50th anniversaries of the assassinations of John F. Kennedy, Malcolm X, Martin Luther King Jr., and Robert Kennedy.
 These anniversaries provide the opportunity for a generation of baby-boomers who have lived most of their adult lives in the rubble of shattered dreams, who have seen the great leaders of their generation slaughtered in officially whitewashed circumstances, to come forward to insist that the truth finally be uncovered regarding this destruction of lives and visionary leadership.